cs-joy/DiscreteMathematics/README.md

 In algebraic geometry, the concept of a curve can be extended to discrete geometries by taking the spectra of polynomial rings over finite fields to be models of the affine spaces over that field, and letting subvarieties or spectra of other rings provide the curves that lie in that space.
 Although the space in which the curves appear has a finite number of points, the curves are not so much sets of points as analogues of curves in continuous settings.
 For example, every point of the form {\displaystyle V(x-c)\subset \operatorname {Spec} K[x]=\mathbb {A} ^{1}}V(x-c)\subset \operatorname {Spec} K[x]=\mathbb {A} ^{1} for {\displaystyle K}K a field can be studied either as {\displaystyle \operatorname {Spec} K[x]/(x-c)\cong \operatorname {Spec} K}\operatorname {Spec} K[x]/(x-c)\cong \operatorname {Spec} K, a point, or as the spectrum {\displaystyle \operatorname {Spec} K[x]_{(x-c)}}\operatorname {Spec} K[x]_{(x-c)} of the local ring at (x-c), a point together with a neighborhood around it.
 Algebraic varieties also have a well-defined notion of tangent space called the Zariski tangent space, making many features of calculus applicable even in finite settings.

+### Discrete modelling
+In applied mathematics, discrete modelling is the discrete analogue of continuous modelling.
+In discrete modelling, discrete formulae are fit to data.
+A common method in this form of modelling is to use recurrence relation.
+Discretization concerns the process of transferring continuous models and equations into discrete counterparts, often for the purposes of making calculations easier by using approximations.
+Numerical analysis provides an important example.